-- They will be able to use Information Technology effectively to retrieve, process, analyze and communicate - They will be able to make use of qualitative and/or quantitative tools in analysing and solving financial and managerial problems (MA 2021) - They will be able to communicate ideas effectively orally and/or in writing.
+- They will be able to use Information Technology effectively to retrieve, process, analyze and communicate information with guidance (all courses). - They will be able to make use of qualitative and/or quantitative tools in analysing and solving financial and managerial problems (MA 2021) - They will be able to communicate ideas effectively orally and/or in writing.
 (BU 2002, MK 2030, IB 2006, MG 2003)